 Since CLIL is about teaching content through a foreign language.
 It can serve as an approach to provide meaningful language use driven by specific content, CLIL is not only an important instrument for fostering European citizens’ language learning goals; it is a way to embrace language diversity and a deeper understanding of other EU countries and ways of life.

-Europass’ CLIL courses for teachers are offered by experts.
-CLIL in Secondary School – Practical Activities for All Teachers is a week-long course that focuses on how to create reading, writing, listening, and speaking activities in academic subject matter such as science, history, geography, and art.
+They are all week-long courses that focuses on how to create reading, writing, listening, and speaking activities in academic subject matter such as science, history, geography, and art.

 English is the language for which this specific content is taught.
-Both courses are filled with a multitude of activities to help both the language and academic subject teacher gain a better understanding of managing an effective CLIL classroom experience for both learners and teachers.
+All these courses are filled with a multitude of activities to help both the language and academic subject teacher gain a better understanding of managing an effective CLIL classroom experience for both learners and teachers.